gaitonde/ai-interview-coach/_todos/_todos.md

 - [ ] Auth/Login/Signup
 - [ ] Discuss Demo Mode (how to show)
 - [ ] Figure out a better way to handle versioning/handling prompts
-- [ ] Debug why the prompt update is not working in prod
 - [ ] Multi-jobs; Use sessions; right now every run is a new profile

 # Later